dohliam/gdcl/README.md

 `ruby forvo.rb -lum en photogrammetry` (_Lookup the word "photogrammetry" and produce a list of pronunciations and urls in mp3 format_)

-To get a list of dictionary filenames mapped to canonical dictionary names (i.e., to the name specified in the first line of a DSL file), use the `-c` and `-l` options together.
-For example, if you have Russian dictionaries stored in a subfolder named `ru`, you can get such a list by using the following command:

-    ruby gdcl.rb -c -l ru

 If you want to skip all interaction entirely and just play each audio result automatically, use the `-a` option and supply the language code and lookup terms on the command-line, e.g.:

     ruby forvo.rb -a fr prononciation